 Moreover, you have no control over the information that you collect from your customers.
 So, you don’t have a way to collect their shipping address or their phone number on the checkout page.

-However, the most important thing that’s missing from their feature set is the ability to track abandoned carts.
+Another important thing that’s missing from their feature set is the ability to track abandoned carts.

-Overall, Kajabi gives you more flexibility and power when it comes to creating checkout pages for your products and offers.
+Overall, Kajabi gives you much more flexibility and power when it comes to creating checkout pages for your products and offers.

 EU VAT Handling